lsmor/snake-fury/README.md

 ![Overview of the arquitecture](./assets/snake_arquitecture.png)

+## Set up a development environment

+I strongly recommend to use [ghcup](https://www.haskell.org/ghcup/) to manage your Haskell toolchain.
+Download it using the script given in the page.
+Once you got it, install `ghc`, `cabal` and `hls`

 ## Contributions
 The current state is not good for contributions, since I am still defining the overall structure of the challenge.